lucchesi-sec/cybersec-projects/ssh-key-rotation/readme.md

 ## Notes
 - Tested on Ubuntu 22.04.
-- Requires SSH access and password-based `sudo` on the remote host.
+- Requires SSH access to the remote host with permissions to write to the `~/.ssh/authorized_keys` file for the specified remote user.
 - The script currently handles a single remote host.
 Multi-host support could be added in future versions.
 - Enhanced with structured logging with multiple log levels (DEBUG, INFO, SUCCESS, WARNING, ERROR).